mikewest/mikewest.org/_posts/2008-12-16-some-thoughts-regarding-caja.markdown

 - progressiveenhancement
 - ugly
 - google
-Teaser: "Yesterday, Yahoo! made some announcements regarding The Future&trade; of many
-     of their high profile properties.
-Specifically, they're (slowly) opening up, enabling third-party developers to build applications that can be seen on and interact with your My Yahoo! page, or your mailbox.
-I think this is a great step, and one I wish they'd made _before_ they laid me off."
-Title: Some Thoughts Regarding Caja
-layout: post
 ---
-Yesterday, Yahoo! made some announcements regarding The Future&trade; of many of their high profile properties.
+Yesterday, Yahoo! made some announcements regarding The Future™ of many of their high profile properties.
 Specifically, they're (slowly) opening up, enabling third-party developers to build applications that can be seen on and interact with your [My Yahoo!][my] page, or your [mailbox][mail].
 I think this is a great step, and one I wish they'd made _before_ they laid me off.

 Ah well.